The video solves: Find the radius of a circle given the area.

 Radius = circumference/ π

 Step 2.
-After finding the a radius, use,
+After finding the a radius, use the formula,

 If diameter is given use,